 Extra –curricular activities

 The Department regularly seeks opportunities to enrich students’ experience of English through trips and visits to the theatre and places of historical significance.
 In the past, we have visited Shakespeare’s Birthplace in Stratford-upon-Avon and The Globe Theatre, London; we have also watched performances of ‘Macbeth’ at Trentham Gardens, ‘The History Boys’ as Birmingham’s Alexandra Theatre and ‘An Inspector Calls’ at the Regent Theatre, Hanley – just to name a few!
 We also encourage students to take part in national competitions in creative writing, poetry and public speaking in order to further extend the skills learnt in the classroom.
 Every year we take part in the BBC’s School Report where a group of talented students go into the community to interview local people and produce a report based on current affairs.
+Our talented students were also involved in the SASCAL creative writing competition which is ran in association with Emma Bridgewater’s ‘Hot Air’ Literary Festival.
+We have recently introduced the ‘White Water Writing’ experience to our students: some of our most talented students, in association with Keele University, wrote a novel in a week and have had it published.
 Students enjoy these experiences enormously.